mk270/whitakers-words/english_to_latin.md

 In the present release of WORDS, a primitive English-to-Latin facility has been implemented, based on this inverted dictionary method.

-<P>However, except for very simple situations,
-the resulting raw output can be excessive and often spurious.
+However, except for very simple situations, the resulting raw output can be excessive and often spurious.
 It is necessary to TRIM the output for the general user.
 In order to do this, one needs to be able to computer parse the MEAN field